-uinea's economic freedom score is 53.3, making its economy the 123rd freest in the 2024 Index of Economic Freedom.
-Its rating has increased by 0.1 point from last year, and Guinea is ranked 22nd out of 47 countries in the Sub-Saharan Africa region.
+uinea's economic freedom score is 54.6, making its economy the 123rd freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 1.3 points from last year, and Guinea is ranked 22nd out of 47 countries in the Sub-Saharan Africa region.
 The country's economic freedom score is lower than the world average and higher than the regional average.
-Guinea's economy is considered "mostly unfree" according to the 2024 Index.
+Guinea's economy is considered "mostly unfree" according to the 2025 Index.

-Underdevelopment, the "resource curse," and a long history of undemocratic government have undermined economic development.
-Instability and weak rule of law also continue to constrain economic development in Guinea.
-Marginal enforcement of property rights and high levels of corruption have driven many people into the informal sector.
+Underdevelopment, the "resource curse," and a long history of undemocratic government have undermined economic development in Guinea.
+Instability and weak rule of law also continue to constrain the country's economic development.
+Marginal enforcement of property rights and high levels of corruption have driven many Guineans into the informal sector.
 The judicial system is weak and vulnerable to political interference.
 The labor market suffers from a lack of workers with specialized skills.
-The most recent available inflation rate is 10.5 percent.